-|Program costs||$1,947||2009||Present value of net program costs (in 2015 dollars)||($2,129)|
+|Program costs||$10,102||2015||Present value of net program costs (in 2018 dollars)||($4,890)|

-|Comparison costs||$0||2009||Cost range (+ or -)||10 %|
+|Comparison costs||$5,515||2015||Cost range (+ or -)||50 %|

 |The graph above illustrates the estimated cumulative net benefits per-participant for the first fifty years beyond the initial investment in the program.
-We present these cash flows in non-discounted dollars to simplify the “break-even” point from a budgeting perspective.
+We present these cash flows in discounted dollars.
 If the dollars are negative (bars below $0 line), the cumulative benefits do not outweigh the cost of the program up to that point in time.
 The program breaks even when the dollars reach $0.
 At this point, the total benefits to participants, taxpayers, and others, are equal to the cost of the program.
 If the dollars are above $0, the benefits of the program exceed the initial investment.|

 Barnoski, R. (2002).
-Evaluating how Juvenile Rehabilitation Administration's Intensive Parole Program affects recidivism.
+Evaluating how Juvenile Rehabilitation Administration's intensive parole program affects recidivism.
 Olympia: Washington State Institute for Public Policy.

-Greenwood, P.W., Deschenes, E.P., & Adams, J. (1993.)
+Greenwood, P.W., Deschenes, E.P., & Adams, J. (1993).
 Chronic juvenile offenders: Final results from The Skillman Aftercare Experiment.
 RAND: Santa Monica.

 Sontheimer, H., & Goodstein, L. (1993).
-Evaluation of juvenile intensive aftercare probation: aftercare versus system response effects.
-Justice Quarterly 10, 197-227.
+Evaluation of juvenile intensive aftercare probation: Aftercare versus system response effects.
+Justice Quarterly, 10, 197-227.

-Weibush, R.G., Wagner, D., McNultly, B., Wang, Y., & Le, T. (2005).
+Weibush, R.G., Wagner, D., McNultly, B., Wang, Y., Le, T. (2005).
 Implementation and outcome evaluation of the intensive aftercare program, final report.
 Office of Juvenile Justice and Delinquency Prevention.
 Washington DC: U.S. Department of Justice.